Kresta I-class cruiser

 The Kresta I class, Soviet designation Project 1134 Berkut (golden eagle), was a class of guided missile cruiser built in the Soviet Union for the Soviet Navy.
-The ships were designed for a surface warfare role, but Soviet priorities were changed to an anti-submarine role and only four ships were built in this configuration.
+The ships were designed for a surface warfare role, but Soviet priorities were changed to an anti-submarine role and only four ships were built in the original anti-ship configuration.
 They were followed by the Kresta II class, an anti-submarine warfare variant.

 Design

 Though considerably larger, more effective and reliable than the previous Soviet cruiser class, the Kynda class, the Kresta I surface warfare cruisers carried only half as many Shaddock launch tubes and one-fourth the total number of missiles.
 Initially it was planned to fit the SS-N-12 Sandbox (P-500 Bazalt) missile but the protracted development of this missile led to the older SS-N-3 being shipped.
 The self-defence armament was considerably increased as were command and communications facilities.

 The Kresta Is could launch four SS-N-3b SLCMs and 44 SA-N-1 surface-to-air missiles with two twin launchers fore and aft, and had ten 21 in torpedo tubes.
-A single Ka-25 Hormone B helicopter was carried for targeting the cruise missile, and mid-course corrections.
+A single Ka-25 Hormone B helicopter was carried for antisubmarine warfare and perform mid-course corrections for the cruise missile.